thomasballinger/scottwasright/readme.md

 autocompletion, because curses.
 This is a proof of concept of why he was right when he disagreed.

-I'd like to create a bpython frontend that does this, or use it as a ipython frontend, but right now just reimplementing features to get a sense for how they're implemented in bpython.
+Hopefully this can be a bpython frontend in the short term

 Installation
 ------------